-Banks should build up the relevant expertise required for the defined NPL operating model, including the NPL WUs and control functions.
+Banks need toshould build up the relevant expertise required for the defined NPL operating model, including the NPL WUs and control functions.
 Wherever possible, resources with dedicated NPL expertise and experience should be hired for key NPL workout tasks.
-When this is not possible banks should put an even higher emphasis on implementing adequate dedicated NPL training and staff development plans to quickly build in-house expertise using available talent.23
+When this is not possible banks need toshould put an even higher emphasis on implementing adequate dedicated NPL training and staff development plans to quickly build in-house expertise using available talent.